SulizLina/Heart-Disease/heartdisease.md

 ## Statistical measures:
 We will represent the five number summary, the mean and the variance for the numerical attributes.
 These values will give us an overview about our attributes.
 Also, it could be useful for smoothing and handling the outliers, missing and wrong values.
 #### For the Age attribute:
 ```{r}
 summary(dataset$age)
 var(dataset$age)
 ```
+We notice that our data set patients age range from 29 to 77 years old, which indicate that all of them are middle aged and old adults.

 #### For the resting blood pressure (trestbps) attribute:
 ```{r}
 summary(dataset$trestbps)
 var(dataset$trestbps)
 ```
+We notice that our data set patients resting blood pressure range from 94 to 200.

 #### For the serum cholestoral (chol) attribute:
 ```{r}
 summary (dataset$chol)
 var(dataset$chol)
 ```
+We notice that our data set patients serum cholestoral range from 126 to 564.
 #### For the maximum heart rate achieved (thalach) attribute:
 ```{r}
 summary(dataset$thalach)
 var(dataset$thalach)
 ```
+We notice that our data set patients maximum heart rate achieved range from 71 to 202.
 #### For the ST depression (oldpeak) attribute:
 ```{r}
 summary(dataset$oldpeak)
 var(dataset$oldpeak)
 ```
+We notice that our data set patients maximum heart rate achieved range from 0 to 6.2.

 ### Boxplot:
 We use boxplot to provide us with a quick visual summary by showing graphical representation of the five number summary for each numeric attribute.
 Also, it help us to know and detect the outliers from graph.